Detection and Estimation of Local Signals: Segmentation.

 \subsection{Applications.}

-In this section we consider a number of data sets, where broken line regression is arguably an appropriate model, or at least where it allows one to address questions of interest regarding the times of changes in long term trends.
+In this section we consider a number of data sets, where broken line regression may be an appropriate model.
+Although it may not fit the data globally as well as other possibilities, it suggests questions regarding the times of sharp changes of direction and reltively small changes in long term trends.
 Since all these examples involve observational time series, an assumption of independence seems inappropriate, although in several cases the estimated value of $\rho$ is small enough to be assumed equal to zero.

-After employing a detection method, we assume that the detections are in fact correct,so our model becomes a standard linear model.
-Estimation of the parameters of the linear model gives us an idea of the size and importance of different detected changes, the adequacy of the model as judged by the value of $R^2$ and $\hat{\rho}$, and the reasonableness of our choice for the value of $\rho$ in our initial segmentation.
+As a step in our evaluation of the segmentation methods of Section 3, we assume that the detected changes are in fact correct,so our model becomes a standard linear model, with $\rho$ the coefficient of a one-step lagged regressor.
+Estimation of the regression parameters of that model with the change-points assumed known provides an idea of the size and importance of different detected changes, the adequacy of the model as judged by the value of $R^2$ and $\hat{\rho}$, and the reasonableness of our choice for the value of $\rho$ in our initial segmentation.
+In cases where the number of changes may be in doubt, e.g., when the method MS detects fewer changes, probably because of its stricter significance standard, we also compute a BIC score for the model with the larger number of slope changes compared to the model with fewer slope changes.
+Although the broken line model is an irregular statistical model, according to calculations in the unpublished Ph.
+D. thesis of Yi Liu, the customary assessment of a penalty by counting parameters (multplied by the log sample size) is the same as for a regular model.